influxdata/docs-v2/content/influxdb/v2.0/api-guide/api_intro.md

 1. Before exploring the API, use the InfluxDB UI to [create an initial API token](/influxdb/v2.0/security/tokens/create-token/) for your application.

-2. Include your API token in an `Authentication: Token yourAuthToken` HTTP header with each request.
+2. Include your API token in an `Authentication: Token YOUR_API_TOKEN` HTTP header with each request.

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}